orthopteroid/EftirlitSeven/README.md

 *THIS KERNEL MODULE SHOULD BE CONSIDERED BARELY BETA - COMPILE AND USE AT YOUR OWN RISK*

-*May not even be safe inside a paravirtualized VM - still investigating*

 Development Details:
 - kernel 5.4.0-74 (ubuntu 18.04.1 x64) on a friendly old ssd-assisted Intel Atom 330 (dual cpu with HT)
 - libnl 3.2.29+ is needed to accomodate problems with attribute nesting